wblabio/wgact/src/readme.txt

 = 1.10.8 =

+* Tweak: Fallback on PayPal check if option doesn't exist in the db
 * Fix: Fixed ViewContent id_type variable for Facebook, GA UA and GA4
 * Fix: Added dynamic remarketing purchase script